 An increased credit risk may cause the market to charge the Bonds a higher risk premium, which would affect the Bonds' value negatively.
 Another aspect of the credit risk is that any deterioration in the financial position of the Group may reduce the Group's possibility to receive debt financing at the time of redemption of the Bonds.

-Fluctuations in interest rates and changes to the European Benchmarks Regulation could adversely affect the value of the Bonds
+Fluctuations in interest rates could adversely affect the value of the Bonds